Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/37060420/

-• Accelerated hair regrowth
+• Accelerated hair growth compared to control

-• Improved QoL and body image
+• Improved quality of life and body image

-• Type: Randomized controlled trial.
+• Study type: Randomized controlled trial.

 4. Wang YF, et al. Clinical trial comparing three wavelengths for hair growth (2024)